skiadas/SoftwareDevelopmentPracticumCourse/activities/activity1-3circleClass.md

 ## Design Questions

-As a team, discuss and come to a consensus on your answers to each of the following questions.
+As a team, discuss and come to a consensus on your answers to the questions below.

-1. What data fields would the `Circle` class need to have?
+1. What data fields does the `Circle` class need to have?

 #.
-What values should be passed to the constructor so that it can initialize the fields of a newly created `Circle`object?
+What values should be passed to the constructor so that it can initialize the fields of a newly created `Circle` object?

 #.
-In the list of `Circle` class functionality (top of page), which items describe accessor methods?
+Which items in the list of `Circle` functionality given above describe accessors?

 #.
-Decide on names for your accessor methods, then write the complete definition for each method.
+Decide on names for your accessors, then write the complete definition for each method.

 #.
-Pi is need when calculating the area and perimeter of a circle.
-Of the four possible kinds of variablews, what should pi be?
+The value of $\pi$ is need to calculate the area and perimeter of a circle.
+Of the four possible kinds of Java variables, what should $\pi$ be?

 #.
-Write the *signatures only* for the methods needed to complete the remainder of the `Circle` class functionality.
-Once you are done, compare your method signatures with another team's.
-Is there disagreement on any of the following??
+Write the **signatures only** for the methods needed to complete the `Circle` class functionality.
+Once you are done, compare your method signatures with those of another team.
+Is there disagreement on any of the following?
     a. method names
     b. parameter names
     c. return values

-  **Report out** on ageements/disagreements.
-As a class, decide on the final signature for each `Circle` method.
+    **Together as a class:** report out on ageements/disagreements and decide on the final signature for each `Circle` class method.

-# At the board, work out the complete definition for each `Circle` method.
+7. **At the board**, work out the implementation for each `Circle` class method.
 When you are done discuss the following:

-  - **Could** the variables for the circle's center and radius be declare final? **Should** they be declared final?
+    - *Could* the variables for the circle's center and radius be declared final? *Should* they be declared final?
     - If the `Point` class did not have a `shift` method, would this cause any problems for your `Circle` class implementation?
-  - Suppose calling `shift` on a point returned a new `Point` object at the shifted location instead of having changing the fields for the existing point.
+    - Suppose that intead of changing the fields of the existing object, calling `shift` on a `Point` returned a new `Point` at the shifted location.
 How would your `Circle` class implementation need to change?
-  - Suppose the `shift` and `rescale` of the `Circle` class were changed to return a new `Circle` object instead of changing the existing circle.
+    - Suppose that instead of changing the existing object, the `shift` and `rescale` methods for the `Circle` class are changed so that they return a new `Circle` object.
       - Could the fields for the `Circle` class  be changed to *final*?
       - What would be the implications of this change, assuming it is possible?

-  **Report out** and dicuss answers to questions.R
+    **Together as a class:** report out and discuss answers to questions.